DooDah ParadeHome | Events | Parades | DooDah Parade

 The Doo Dah Parade is the adult only event of Neewollah.
 It offers those who are still kids at heart a chance to celebrate in their own special way.
 From year to year there may be an overall theme, while other years it's a free for all.
 The Mardi Gras type parade extends from Memorial Hall to just south of Penn and Main.
 A King and Queen Doo Dah are selected each year to preside over the parade of rowdies that is liberally sprinkled with a variety of odd drill teams, bearded beauties, and unusual creatures.

-Please be sure that if you are entering the Doo Dah Parade that ALL participants are 18 years old or older!!
+ALL participants of the Doo Dah Parade must be 18 years old or older!!

 How the Doo Dah Parade Started, by Steve Wilkin